1. Wear Good Walking Shoes

 2. Moisture Wicking Socks

-There are socks that are made for sports and for sweaty feet.
+The best socks for walking are socks that are made for sports and for sweaty feet.
 Look for something that's moisture wicking.
 I had a mixture of moisture wicking and regular socks and I noticed a big difference on the day that I didn't wear moisture wicking socks!
 It can mean avoiding blisters- totally worthwhile!

 3. Change your Footwear